Who We Are

 Freshwater Partners

-The hardworking staff and committed board members at Montana Freshwater Partners have decades of expertise in uniquely relevant backgrounds.
-We are engineers, ecologists and geologists, investors and landscape architects.
-We are also inspired by a love for life on the river: fishing, birding, floating, and enjoying Montana’s diversity of outdoor pursuits.
-Montana Freshwater Partners is a collaborative of passionate professionals and individuals, united behind the common purpose of protecting our shared waters.
-The work we do and success we achieve is only possible thanks to our many engaged, supportive partner organizations.
-Our office is located just blocks away from the Yellowstone River, in Livingston, Montana.
+The hardworking staff members at Montana Freshwater Partners have, collectively, decades of expertise in uniquely relevant backgrounds.
+Conservationists and restoration practitioners by trade and water lovers by passion, we are all inspired by life on the river: fishing, birding, floating, and enjoying Montana’s diversity of outdoor pursuits.
+The work we do and success we achieve is only possible thanks to our Board of Directors, Technical Advisory Committee, and the many engaged, supportive partner organizations.

 Wendy Weaver